mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 ## Transformers

-* Easy to parallelize
-* retain location of words, can bind a word to its context.
+* Easy to parallelize, because it processes a sentence as a whole, not word by word, like former models (RNN -> Recurent Neural Network)
+  * **Position encoders** encode words position.
+Learns the importance of word order
+  * Self attention
+    * know which word it's attending to based on previous words.
+Learned from data.
+Like this, it can learn all the grammatical rules.
+    * remember the context around a word.
 Captures importance of each word in a sentence and relationship between words.
-* **Position encoders** encode words position and can differentiate the meaning of a word based on its position in a sentence.
+    * can understand the underlying concept behind a sentence.
+Much more powerful than previous methods for translation.

+* Transformers are made of encoders and decoders.
+Encoders capture the meaning, decoder can restitue the result, according tho the meaning.

+* bank : homonyme anglais de **banque** et **rive**

+* Words are transformed in tokens.
+Tokens are encoded in multidimensional vectors

+## Tuning a Model

+use cases :

+* Domain-specific language generation : learn the specific terminology, style, and conventions of a domain
+* Code generation for specific programming languages or frameworks
+* Task-specific performance improvement: For tasks like sentiment analysis, named entity recognition, or text classification in specific contexts, fine-tuning can significantly improve the model's accuracy compared to prompt-based approaches

 # Risks and Mitigations